NYBG Holiday Train Show

 Wheelchair accessible New York Botanical Garden Train Show Exhibit Accessible Travel NYC

 While the exhibit is in its 28th year, this is the first time it’s being housed in a climate controlled, larger indoor winter wonderland space.
 It's a normal home in the Enid A. Haupt Conservatory is currently being partially renovated.
 We purposely visited after sunset to enjoy the holidays lights and were not disappointed.
-Note, I’d imagine the exhibit look good in the daytime too as some of the windows were opaque and some covered in sheer curtain.
+Note, I’d imagine the exhibit looks good in the daytime too as some of the windows were opaque and some covered in sheer curtain.
 Staffs were as usual, always friendly and ready to assist.

 We had some free time before the exhibit and decided to visit the shop which was a delight.
 It was beautifully decorated and had many unique gift ideas such as miniature plants, a wide selection of horticulture books and calendars, hand-crafted holiday candy, decor and so much more to shop from.
 And this time around we opted to have small bites after the exhibit in the cafeteria and though late in the day, the items were still fresh and delicious.